named-data/PyNDN2/INSTALL.md

 ### _pyndn C module

 To install the optional _pyndn C module, you need the prerequisites python-dev and libcrypto.
 To build in a terminal, change directory to the PyNDN2 root.

+To configure on macOS, enter:

+    ./configure CFLAGS="-I/usr/local/opt/openssl/include" CXXFLAGS="-I/usr/local/opt/openssl/include" LDFLAGS="-L/usr/local/opt/openssl/lib"

+To configure on other systems, enter:

+    ./configure

 Enter:

-    ./configure
     make
     sudo make install